databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

-GraphX requires the Kryo serializer to be achieve maximum performance.
+GraphX requires the Kryo serializer to achieve maximum performance.
 To see what serializer is being used check the Spark Shell UI by going to `http://<MASTER_URL>:4040/environment/` and checking the `spark.serializer` property:

 <p style="text-align: center;">